ABOUT THE COMMITTEE

 Meetings start at 9:30 a.m. and end at 11:30 a.m.

-The Electrology Practice Committee (the “Committee”) will be meeting in open session beginning at 9:30 a.m. on Wednesday, May 10, 2023.
-The Governor's State of Emergency for the COVID-19 Pandemic has ended, but due to the continuation of the COVID-19 Pandemic, the Committee meeting will be held by conference call/Webex only.
+The Electrology Practice Committee (the “Committee”) will be meeting in open session beginning at 9:30 a.m. on Wednesday, November 6, 2024.
+The Federal Government Public Health State of Emergency for the COVID-19 Pandemic ended on May 11, 2023, however, the Committee meeting will continue to be held by conference call/Webex only.

 Join by phone